Ara Pacis of Augusto Rome | Altar of Augustan Peace | Exclusive Rome Private Tours

-The Ara Pacis is considered one of the most important monuments of the beginning of the Empire, erected nine years B.C. in honour of the Emperor Augustus, on his return from Gallia and Spain, and in commemoration of the peace re-established by this Emperor in the Roman World.
+The Ara Pacis is considered one of the most important monuments of the beginning of the Empire, erected nine years B.C. in honor of Emperor Augustus, on his return from Gallia and Spain, and in commemoration of the peace re-established by this Emperor in the Roman World.

-The long bas-reliefs on the side of Via Ripetta represents the consecration ceremony of the monument, which took place on July 4th 13 B.C. at the return of the Emperor from his victorious campaign.
+The long bas-reliefs on the side of Via Ripetta represent the consecration ceremony of the monument, which took place on July 4th 13 B.C. at the return of the Emperor from his victorious campaign.
 Only some fragments are preserved of the first part of the religious procession, and it is believed that these who is seen with his head covered by a toga.
 The figures immediately behind Augustus, who succeeded the emperor to the throne.
-The so-called Flamini follow, distinguished by the peculiar sacerdotal cap, then comes a “victimarious” a pagan priest, distinguishable by the axe he carries on his shoulder.
+The so-called Flamini follow, distinguished by the peculiar sacerdotal cap, then comes a “victorious” pagan priest, distinguishable by the ax he carries on his shoulder.

-The next figure, is believed to be Agrippa the great admiral and general, the emperor son-in-law.
+The next figure is believed to be Agrippa the great admiral and general, the emperor’s son-in-law.